 Our Analysis and Test Results

 The UST Duro Glow puts out 30 lumens on the lowest setting for 24 hours a day and just keeps going and going and going.
 It lasted for 33 days in our testing, using a set of generic batteries.
 It glows in the dark, has four settings, and a sturdy, rubberized, impact resistant base.

-This light puts out a very respectable 700 lumens on high and can do so for just over 22 hours.
+This light puts out a blasting 700 lumens on high and can do so for just over 22 hours.
 The frosted dome makes the light softer than it otherwise would be without it.
 The medium setting puts out 140 lumens (for up to 106 hours) and the low and SOS modes both glow at 30 lumens.
 You have the option of taking the dome light cover off and hanging it upside down by its plastic hook in order to illuminate a larger area with slightly more light.

 Ease of Use

 The 30 Day Duro Glow has a rubberized housing which makes it a very durable product.
 UST claims that it is water resistant, not waterproof, but we did submerge it in a river during testing and it came out totally fine.
-If you're looking for something waterproof and a little smaller, check out the Streamlight The Siege, which is a similar but much more compact product.
+If you're looking for something waterproof and much smaller, check out the Streamlight The Siege, which is similar but much more compact.